World Trade Center Islamabad

 The complex opened on August 17, 2016.

 Design

 The WTC Islamabad building was initially intended to be a 5 Towers High Rise Building.
 However, the design was later changed to a Low Rise Single Tower Building.
-The conceptual design of the building came from British architectural firm Atkins.
+The conceptual design of the building came from the British architectural firm Atkins.
 The detailed design was done by Arch Vision Plus.

 Construction

 Groundbreaking for construction of WTC Islamabad took place on 21 Jan 2008.
 The project was contracted to a joint consortium of IJM Gulf Malaysia, Mazyood Giga International, and NESPAK.
 Extensive use of prefabricated components under the supervision of Structure Designer Mr. Orangzaib Alam Khan helped speed up the construction process.